 In 2004, he was a veritable touchdown vulture, only rushing for 940 yards but scoring 13 touchdowns.
 That year, the Steelers suffered a brutal loss in the playoffs to the Patriots.
 Bettis said he considered retiring, but returned for one more season at the coaxing of Ben Roethlisberger.

 He only carried the ball 110 times for 368 yards that year, but the Steelers made it to Super Bowl XL to face off against the Seattle Seahawks.
 That game just happened to be taking place in Detroit.

 While The Bus only rushed for 39 yards, he scored a touchdown, and the Steelers won.
 Bettis retired right after the game as a Super Bowl Champion.

 Jerome Bettis was inducted into the Pro Football Hall of Fame in 2015 -- a fitting capper to the NFL career of the former Pittsburgh Steeler.

 Speaking of the Steelers, while they haven't officially retired his number, they have said no back will wear the No. 36 again.

-Like many retired football players, Bettis has become a studio analyst and talking head, appearing on NBC, NFL Network, and ESPN.
+Like many retired football players, Bettis became a studio analyst and talking head, appearing on NBC, NFL Network and ESPN.
 He also had his own radio show in Pittsburgh, naturally.

 Yes, Bettis made an indelible mark on NFL history while suffering from asthma.